intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/installation.md

 ### Memcached
 Please follow instructions on http://memcached.org/downloads to install Memcached.

-It should be available for user `root` in  `$PATH` on SUT node.
+It should be available for user `root` in directory listed in `$PATH` on SUT node.

 ### iBench
 Please download all files from https://github.com/stanford-mast/iBench and run `make` to build the binaries.
-Make sure they will be available in Path.
+Make sure they will be available in directory listed in `$PATH`.

-It should be available for user `root` in `$PATH` on SUT node.
+It should be available for user `root` in directory listed in `$PATH` on SUT node.

 ### Caffe
 Please follow instructions on http://caffe.berkeleyvision.org/installation.html to install Caffe.
 Plase install it in `/opt/swan/share/caffe` directory.